The Legacy of Mahaveer: Production

 Under the Banner of Mahaveer Talkies the film is a Mythological, Historical drama produced by Abhishek Maloo and directed by Pradeep P. Jadhav & Vivek Iyer.
-The story is by Abhishek Maloo and screenplay Prashant Beybaar, music is given by Vivian Richard & Vipin Patwa, lyrics by Prashant Beybaar, and Background Score by Swapnil Choudhari.
+The story is by Abhishek Maloo and screenplay Beybaar (formerly known as Prashant Beybaar), music is given by Vivian Richard & Vipin Patwa, lyrics by Beybaar, and Background Score by Swapnil Choudhari.
 Cinematography by Amit R. Malviya and Editing by Vijay N Panchal.
 The film has been shot at various location of Mumbai, Umbergaon.